MifraL/Week-Five/Notes.md

 ![image i just uploaded](mapping17.JPG)
 ![image i just uploaded](mapping18.JPG)

+-	Had a trouble with setting up the web-map into a directory, but it worked finally when I used anaconda prompt.
+-	Then I though, I made a mistake with my map as it was missing the overlapping map but it was because I was not there yet.

+StoryMap

 https://uploads.knightlab.com/storymapjs/eb71e3ba28cfb9dd2921a238e08bf84b/story/index.html

 <iframe src="https://uploads.knightlab.com/storymapjs/eb71e3ba28cfb9dd2921a238e08bf84b/story/index.html" frameborder="0" width="100%" height="800"></iframe>

--	Had a trouble with setting up the web-map into a directory, but it worked finally when I used anaconda prompt.
--	Then I though, I made a mistake with my map as it was missing the overlapping map but it was because I was not there yet.

 http://mapwarper.net/maps/tile/48160/{z}/{x}/{y}.png

+- It was a great tool.
+I had a bit of trouble getting it to flow and finding a topic that would make sense.

 Poster